Van Wagenen back to representing players, with Roc Nation - WHIZ News

 NEW YORK (AP) — Former New York Mets general manager Brodie Van Wagenen is switching back to representing players after 2 1/2 years working for a club.

+Van Wagenen joined Roc Nation Sports on Wednesday as chief operating officer and head of strategy and business development.
+He will report to the company’s founder, Shawn Carter — the rapper, producer and executive better known as Jay-Z.

+“Since we first worked with Brodie, we realized the shared commitment to athletes, both on and off the field,” Carter said in a statement.

-He was an agent for IMG and then co-head of CAA Baseball before the Mets hired him as general manager in October 2018 after Sandy Alderson stepped down following a recurrence of cancer.
+Van Wagenen was an agent for IMG and then co-head of CAA Baseball.
+The Mets hired him as general manager in October 2018 after Sandy Alderson stepped down following a recurrence of cancer.

 Van Wagenen was fired on Nov.
 6, the day Steven Cohen bought the team from the Wilpon and Katz families, and that Alderson returned to the Mets as team president.